Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cooking vegetarian food as an art

 I love cooking and I love cooking vegetarian meals.
 I don’t think much about the menu, I just go to the market or supermarket, see what I like to eat and buy it to cook.
-That’s a way to keep the meals fresh and delicious without wasting the available resources.
+That’s a way to keep the meal fresh and delicious without wasting the available resources.

 If you can’t cook today, save it for later.
 That makes you flexible and patient in all unexpected situations.
-I know many people (and I used to be one of them) who have a “bad appetite”: if they want to eat, they have to eat, when they crave a meal, they have to eat it right away.
+I know many people (and I used to be one of them) who have a “bad appetite”: if you want to eat, you have to eat, when you crave a meal, you have to eat it right away.
 Eating according to the past is easy but difficult, difficult but easy.

 Eat delicious food and remember your homeland